 “While attending law school, Marvin worked as a butcher in his family’s store,” said his wife of 50 years, the former Ina Segal.
 When his father died, he ran the store while studying law at the University of Baltimore.
 He graduated in 1958 and earned that year’s top score on the state bar exam, The Sun reported.

 Judge Land maintained a private law practice from 1958 until he was appointed as a trial magistrate for the Woodlawn Court by Gov. Spiro T. Agnew in 1967.
-He held that post until 1971, when appointed him to the Baltimore County District Court.
+He held that post until 1971 when Gov. Agnew appointed him to the Baltimore County District Court.